How I Avoided Spinal Surgery With Yoga

-My body was begging me to slow down and care for it, and in the process I reconnected with myself.
-I began to listen to my soul and the tiny whisper of my heart, begging for a happy life —one where I loved myself and followed my dreams, instead of doing what I thought I was supposed to do.
+My body was begging me to slow down and care for it.
+I began to listen to the tiny whisper of my heart, begging for a happy life, where I loved myself and followed my dreams, instead of doing what I thought I was supposed to do.

 It was the beginning of deep physical and emotional healing.
 The more aware and present I became, the less pain I had, both in my neck, and in my heart —a place I hadn’t even realized was hurting.